Diverse group of high school students studying outside, one girl in wheelchair

 Look for colleges that actively seek and embrace diverse learners.
 You should feel as if you’re welcome, and you should see visible references to this inclusion in syllabi and other resources.
 If language and resources are not referenced and it’s difficult to find information about support services and accommodations, this might be a red flag that this community may not celebrate diversity.

-Related: Infographic: College Accommodations for Learning Disabilities
+Related: Infographic: College Accommodations and Resources for Learning Disabilities

 Understand who you are and what you’re looking for